On this page are listed brief biographies of the following Fellows.

 Andrew Jakubowicz, Fellow (2017) : Sydney

-Professor Emeritus, Department of Sociology, University of Technology Sydney
+Professor Emeritus, Faculty of Arts and Social Sciences, University of Technology Sydney

 Andrew Jakubowicz is a well known scholar and adviser on multiculturalism, including in social media and television documentaries.